caoymg/RecSys-Note/paper notes on Self-Attentive  Multi-Adversarial Network.md

 - *Components*

-  -  **the prediction component (*𝑖.𝑒.* generator *𝐺*)** which is a sequential recommendation model and successively generates the next items based on the current historical sequence. (the generator will not use any context information from the item side.
+  -  **the prediction component (*𝑖.𝑒.* generator *𝐺*)** which is a sequential recommendation model and successively generates the next items based on the current historical sequence. (the generator will not use any context information from the item side.
 It only makes the prediction conditioned on historical sequence data.)

     -  *Embedding Layer*
       - item embedding matrix 𝑴 ∈ R |I|×*𝑑*:  project original one-hot representations of items to *𝑑*-dimensional dense representations.